operator-framework/enhancements/enhancements/declarative-index-config.md

 ```

 Once the declarative package configs are available inside an index, these configs will be used to serve the content for these api endpoints instead of the sqlite database.
-A new `opm serve` command will be introduced to handle serving declarative configs.
+A new `opm serve` command will be introduced to handle parsing the declarative configs and serving infromation from the contents of these configs.

 ## Deprecations